No More Big Bets

 First, we preselected a few thousand users, some of which we knew (based on website behavior) that they may be interested in jobs, some were not.

-Then, we showed them a pop-up window once they visited our main product’s website with a message along the lines of:
+Then, we showed them a pop-up modal once they visited our main product’s website, with a message along the lines of:

 Hello!
 We would like to learn more about our users, how would you classify yourself in terms of type of job seeker that you are?

-Since we were mostly interested in passive job seekers (seekers not actively looking, but open to the option if the right opportunity came along), based on this selection they would proceed in the process.
+Since we were mostly interested in passive job seekers (seekers not actively looking, but open to opportunities), based on this selection, only they would proceed in the process.

 Awesome!
-By the way, we’ve just launched a new product for people just like you that will make it super easy to find a new job, are you interested?
+By the way, we’ve just launched a new product for people just like you.
+This product will make it super easy and fun to find a new job, are you interested?

-If they’s select “Yes” they’d end up on a landing page that pitched our tinder for jobs concept as if it was already built.
+If they’d select “Yes” they’d end up on a landing page that pitched our Tinder for Jobs application.
 On the page was a clear call to action: “Click here to create your profile right now!”

 If they’d click that, they would be presented with a simple form to create a profile.
 Once that form was filled in, we’d thank them and send them back to the main website.

-A few days later, they’d get another pop-up (or email):
+A few days later, they’d get another pop-up:

 Hello!
 Maria from company X checked out your profile and thinks you may be a great fit for a position she’s hiring for, want to have a looksie?

-When clicking “Sure!” they’d launch into our Tinder for Jobs UI, looking at the job ad, and swiping it and other job matches left or right.
+When clicking “Sure!” they’d launch into our Tinder for Jobs UI, looking at the job ad, and start fervently swiping left and right.

 We hacked this all together in a matter of weeks.

-This allowed us to validate all the particular three assumptions listed earlier in a relatively short amount of time.
+This allowed us to validate all three assumptions listed earlier in a relatively short amount of time.
+No fancy machine learning required, not really even a real backend.
 We then did something similar on the employer side.
-Along the way we learned a lot about our potential customer base and adapted our approach and product concept quite a bit.
+Along the way, we learned a lot about our potential customer base and adapted our approach and product concept quite a bit.

-The results ultimately lead to creating a lot more buy-in from management to spend more resources on building the product for real.
+The results were promising enough to get solid buy-in from management to spend more resources on building the product for real.

 No more big bets.

-As alluded to in the beginning, this approach is not just relevant to startups or new products, it can be applied to features as well.
-I have found it to be a great way to avoid big feature bets just the same.
-In fact, investing in infrastructure for experimentation is likely to pay off big time.
-If you’ve ever been exposed to how large companies like Facebook and Google work: they run hundreds if not thousands of experiments simultaneously, all trying out new features, and checking what their actual effects are.
+This approach can be applied to features as well.
+I have found it to be a great way to avoid big feature bets.
+If you’ve ever been exposed to how large companies like Facebook and Google work: they run hundreds if not thousands of such experiments simultaneously, all trying out new features, and checking what their actual effects are.

-An additional reason to apply this same approach to features is that whereas startups tend to just disappear when the fail, failed features do not.
-They tend to stick around, even though they did not really work.
-We never bother to remove them, because, perhaps, we’re afraid to upset the few users that do use them.
-And as a result, we have to drag them along.
-They become product debt.
+An important reason to apply this approach to features is that whereas startups tend to just disappear when the fail, failed features do not.
+They stick around, even though they did not really work.
+Once built, you never bother to remove them, because, perhaps, you’re afraid to upset the few users that do use them.
+And as a result, you drag them along.
+For eternity.